 How to get to the Abel Tasman

 The Abel Tasman National Park can be approached from the south or the north of the park.
 Which way you choose is up to you.
-As a home base I would recommend Motueka if you come from the south or Takaka for the northern side of the park.
-Both towns offer different kind of accommodation like campsites, backpackers, and hotels.
+As a home base, I would recommend Motueka if you come from the south or Takaka for the northern side of the park.
+Both towns offer a different kind of accommodation like campsites, backpackers, and hotels.
 The local supermarkets provide you with everything you need for short visits and long trips into the park.
 Some people also like to start their Abel Tasman experience from Nelson.
 Nelson is a bigger city and as such offers a bigger hospitality sector and agencies that organize trips to the park.
-In my opinion though, you will find everything that you need in Motueka and Takaka as well and have the advantage of reaching the Park in 30 minutes.
-That will give you more time to see the Park or to sleep in your bed, the choice is up to you.
+In my opinion, though, you will find everything that you need in Motueka and Takaka as well and have the advantage of reaching the Park in 30 minutes.
+That will give you more time to see the Park or sleep in your bed; the choice is up to you.

 What to do in the Abel Tasman

 The park has several tracks that are perfect for a one day trip.
 These tracks can be found around the whole park and show the different sites of the park.
-You can enter the deep woodlands and discover the flora and fauna of the forest.
+You can enter the deep woodlands and discover flora and fauna of the forest.
 Other tracks will bring you to the coast and a beach that is perfect for relaxing and taking in the sun.
-My favorite one day track is a loop at the northern corner of the park and it is called the Gibbs Hill track.
+My favorite one day track is a loop at the northern corner of the park, and it is called the Gibbs Hill track.
 It will bring you through the forest and up a hill where you have a view over the park.
 A little bit further and you walk along the coastline and beaches.
-This 6 hour track gives you an impression of all the different sites of the Abel Tasman National Park.
+This 6-hour track gives you an impression of all the different sites of the Abel Tasman National Park.

-A particular beautiful sight is to admire the park from the water.
+A particularly beautiful sight is to admire the park from the water.
 Many different agencies offer boat cruises along the whole park or, if time is an issue, just visit certain parts.
 Enjoy the coastline floating by while you cruise.
-If you get lucky you can spot some seals.
+If you get lucky, you can spot some seals.
 If you want to, the boat will drop you off in the park and give you a few hours to explore the surroundings.
 That way you get to see the remote places of the park without the struggle of walking there.

 The most common way to explore the Abel Tasman National Park is still a long walk, which means hiking along the beauty for up to 5 days and sleeping in a tent, hut or more comfortable options along the way.
 You can get a guided tour at the travel agencies.
-They take care of your transport to the park and back, a guide and your accommodation among the way.
+They take care of your transport to the park and back, a guide and your accommodation along the way.
 If you would like to sleep in a tent or a fancy apartment with view on the ocean is up to you and how much money you want to spend.

 Abel Tasman coastal track

 There are two tracks, the inlet track which leads you through the woodlands and the coastal walk.
-I don’t want to deny the beauty of the inlet rack, but if you have the choice between the two I am definitely advising you to do the coast walk.
-This track is about 70km in total and got 3 huts and plenty of campsites along the way.
+I don’t want to deny the beauty of the inlet rack, but if you have the choice between the two, I am advising you to do the coast walk.
+This track is about 70km in total and got three huts and plenty of campsites along the way.
 You have to book the huts and campsites in advance; especially in the summer booking at least one week before you plan to go is necessary.
 A bed in a hut will cost you 32 NZD, one night on a campsite costs 16 NZD.

 You have no chance to stock up on provisions on the way except drinking water, so make sure you have enough on you.
 Pasta and rice are especially good for such trips because the weight is manageable while it is extremely nurturing.
-Dried fruits, nut bars and muesli are also good for hiking trips.
-Don’t forget to bring a camping stove if you want to have a warm meal and a coffee in the morning.
+Dried fruits, nut bars, and muesli are also good for hiking trips.
+Don’t forget to bring a camping stove if you want to have a warm meal and coffee in the morning.

-And of course don’t forget to share this Abel Tasman National Park article with your friends so they get to learn about this paradise too.
+And of course don’t forget to share this Abel Tasman National Park article with your friends, so they get to learn about this paradise too.